tiationg-kho/leetcode-pattern-500/[H]array/array.md

         - cur visit
         - array end
 - **pre-process the array**
-    - for handling the error cases
+    - for handling the edge cases

 ## line sweep intro